Friedrich42/murrr.space/content/posts/smartid-integration.md

 random_data = base64.b64encode(random_sha256).decode()
 ```

-Second thing you need is relying party information.
+The next thing you need is relying party information.
 I'll use DEMO and empty UUID value for demo purposes.
 You can easily work with demo environment, so it is easier to test everything before release, but you will need to acquire real values for production use.
 You can refer to [documentation](https://github.com/SK-EID/smart-id-documentation#22-relying-party-rest-interface) for more information.